Transcultural Nursing in Australia

 Published: 16 October 2016

-In Australia, 53.7% of people had both parents born in Australia and 34.3% of people had both parents born overseas (ABS, 2011).
+In Australia, 47.3% of people had both parents born in Australia and 34.4% of people had both parents born overseas (ABS 2016).

-Of those Australians born in another country, 61% are from a non-English speaking country.
+Furthermore, 17.9% of Australians were born in a non-English speaking country (PHIDU 2016).
 This multiculturalism has a huge impact on many aspects of society, but especially on the healthcare system.

-Transcultural nursing seeks to provide care that acknowledges an individual’s culture, values, beliefs and practices – the crux of which is good communication between the health professional and the patient and their family (see Communication Skills).
+Transcultural nursing seeks to provide care that acknowledges an individual’s culture, values, beliefs and practices – the crux of which is good communication between the health professional and the patient and their family.

 Health professionals need to deliver culturally-appropriate, culturally-sensitive care; an undertaking that is sometimes difficult due to the cultural and ethnic diversity within our society.